FEniCS/dolfinx/demo/pde/singular-poisson/python/documentation.rst

 	null_space = VectorSpaceBasis([null_vec])
 	solver.set_nullspace(null_space)

-Orthogonalize b with respect to the null space makes sure that it doesn't contain any component in the null space.
+Orthogonalization of b with respect to the null space makes sure that it doesn't contain any component in the null space.

 .. code-block:: python